OpticalDiffractionTomography/ODT_FieldTomogramGUI/README.md

 - `NA`: Numerical aperture of the detection objective lens.
 - `lambda`: Illumination wavelength (in µm).
 - `tomogMap`: A 3D array of raw holograms (x, y, θ) from 150 illumination angles.
 The hologram corresponding to normal illumination should be at index 49.

+A demo dataset is available for download at:https://doi.org/10.6084/m9.figshare.28988165.v1

+The sample contains a nucleus in a Xenopus egg extract, as presented in the following study:

+Biswas, A. et al. (2023).
+Conserved nucleocytoplasmic density homeostasis drives cellular organization across eukaryotes. bioRxiv. https://doi.org/10.1101/2023.09.05.556409

 ---